More articles Saturday 27 August 2016 2:00pm

 Healthcare in India: Heading for a Crisis?

 When Aarathi Prasad decided to look into the state of medicine and healthcare in her mother’s homeland, India, she took on a subject of daunting cultural, social and economic complexity – and biting relevance.
-“I’ve always been interested in technology – not just science in a vacuum, but social applications of it,” said the biologist, writer and TV presenter at the Edinburgh International Book Festival.
+“I’ve always been interested in technology – not just science in a vacuum, but social applications of it,” said the biologist, writer and TV presenter at the Book Festival yesterday.

 Her book The Bonesetter’s Waiting Room: Travels Through Indian Medicine chronicles her exploration of how Eastern and Western, traditional and technological forms co-exist in India, and how that country’s colonial history and vast economic disparity affects ordinary citizens’ interaction with medicine.
 Prior to the 1840s, Prasad pointed out, traditional Indian medicine was taught alongside Western forms.
 Thereafter, traditional medicine was banned – it could be studied as history, but not practiced.
 Which left a strange situation when independence came in 1947.

 “When colonisers leave, do you keep the medicine they brought and leave the medicine they banned?
 Do you revert to the traditional forms?
 Or do you have a synthesis of the two?”
 Such questions, she said, remain unanswered, and yet a hierarchy exists – as well as a prohibitively expensive private healthcare system, and a lack of doctors.
 “Technically, it’s a pick and mix.
 But as with anywhere else, it increasingly depends on what you can afford.
 And Western medicine is aspirational.”
 Yet traditional forms, the efficacy of which is scientifically undetermined, retain a powerful hold.